 Introduction to Prof. Sergei Gorlatch:

-Sergei Gorlatch is Full Professor of Computer Science at the University of Muenster (Germany) since 2003.
-Earlier he was Associate Professor at the Technical University of Berlin, Assistant Professor at the University of Passau, and Humboldt Research Fellow at the Technical University of Munich, all in Germany.
+Sergei Gorlatch is a Full Professor of Computer Science at the University of Muenster (Germany) since 2003.
+Earlier he was an Associate Professor at the Technical University of Berlin, Assistant Professor at the University of Passau, and Humboldt Research Fellow at the Technical University of Munich, all in Germany.
 Prof. Gorlatch has more than 200 peer-reviewed publications in renowned international books, journals and conferences.
-He was principal investigator in several international research and development projects in the field of software for parallel, distributed, Grid and Cloud systems and networking, funded by the European Community and by German national bodies.
+He was a principal investigator in several international research and development projects in the field of software for parallel, distributed, Grid and Cloud systems and networking, funded by the European Community and by German national bodies.